smartaquametering/smartPhotometer/README.md

 Any device (e.g. PC, Laptop, Tablet, smartPhone, ...) with a standard web browser can be used to access a simple web page on the smartPhotometers.

 A Javascript application will start within your browser and is triggering and managing all analytis, evaluation of measured values and their visualisation.

+### Environmental monitoring
+Monitor and secure your environment in real time with online monitoring by logging readings into a central database with MQTT-based APIs.

 ### Color measurement
 - Conversions of color index and display in color space